A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Introduction

 The general lesson from the approximate decoupling is that the EL equations have a much more rigid structure than previously thought.
 As will be worked out in the present paper, using these additional structural properties of the minimizing measure and the EL equations, it becomes even easier to construct solutions of the dynamical wave equation.
 Our main conclusion is that it is no longer necessary to perturb the kernel~$Q(x,y)$ in order to obtain the extended solutions.
 Instead, the extended Hilbert space is obtained already by solving the corresponding inhomogeneous solutions in a time strip, with the inhomogeneity being supported near the boundaries of the time strip in the future and past.
 More precisely, we consider a causal fermion system which admits a {\em{global time function}}~$T : M \rightarrow \R$ (for details see Section~\ref{secapprox}).
 Given a compact interval~$I$, by the corresponding {\em{time strip}} we mean the spacetime region~$\Omega_I := T^{-1}(I) \subset M$.
 The {\em{dynamical wave equation}} is the integral equation~\eqref{ELintro}, now considered as a linear equation for a general wave function~$\psi$ in spacetime.
 We construct solutions of the inhomogeneous dynamical wave equation by inverting the integral operator (Section~\ref{secinhom}).
 We show that every homogeneous solution in a slightly smaller time strip can be obtained with this procedure by a suitable choice of the inhomogeneity support outside the smaller time strip (Section~\ref{sechom}).
 In order to gain further insight into the obtained solutions, we evaluate their commutator inner product defined by

 where~$\Omega^t := T^{-1}(-\infty, t)$ is the past of the time~$T=t$ (for basics see Section~\ref{secconserve} of the preliminaries).
 This inner product is conserved (i.e.\ time independent) for homogeneous solutions.
 However, it is not conserved for our inhomogeneous solutions, and one can express the commutator inner product in terms of the inhomogeneity.
 We thus conclude that the commutator inner product is in general not positive definite, but positivity can be arranged by restricting attention to specific inhomogeneities in the past (Section~\ref{secpositive}).
-Thinking of the cosmological situation, this can be understood that the positivity of quantum mechanical scalar product is a consequence of boundary conditions near the big bang.

-Having constructed a space of solutions endowed with a scalar product, the extended Hilbert space can be introduce as its completion (Section~\ref{secexhil}).
+Thinking of the cosmological situation, this can be interpreted that the positivity of the quantum mechanical scalar product is a consequence of boundary conditions imposed in the early universe (see Remark~\ref{rembigbang}).
+Having constructed a space of solutions endowed with a scalar product, the extended Hilbert space can be introduced as its completion (see Theorem~\ref{thmmain} in Section~\ref{secexhil}).
 Moreover, the conservation of the commutator inner product gives rise to a unitary time evolution in the extended Hilbert space.